p-lange/Clockworld/Rules/WEAPONS.md

 Non-lethal | Critical Injury results are downgraded to Serious.
 Sundering | Objects are Vulnerable to this weapon's Attacks.
 Throwable | Can also be used to make Ranged Attacks.
+Double-weapon | You may take the Attack Action twice on your turn using this weapon, striking once with each end.

 ## Ranged Weapons